langgenius/dify/README.md

 ### System Requirements

-Before installing Dify, make sure your machine meets the following minimum system requirements:
+Before installing AiConec Studio, make sure your machine meets the following minimum system requirements:

 - CPU >= 2 Core
 - RAM >= 4GB

 ### Quick Start

-The easiest way to start the Dify server is to run our [docker-compose.yml](docker/docker-compose.yaml) file.
+The easiest way to start the AiConec Studio server is to run our [docker-compose.yml](docker/docker-compose.yaml) file.
 Before running the installation command, make sure that [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/) are installed on your machine:

 ```bash
 cd docker
 docker compose up -d
 ```

-After running, you can access the Dify dashboard in your browser at [http://localhost/install](http://localhost/install) and start the initialization installation process.
+After running, you can access the AiConec Studio dashboard in your browser at [http://localhost/install](http://localhost/install) and start the initialization installation process.

 ### Helm Chart

-Big thanks to @BorisPolonsky for providing us with a [Helm Chart](https://helm.sh/) version, which allows Dify to be deployed on Kubernetes.
+Big thanks to @BorisPolonsky for providing us with a [Helm Chart](https://helm.sh/) version, which allows AiConec Studio to be deployed on Kubernetes.
 You can go to https://github.com/BorisPolonsky/dify-helm for deployment information.

 ### Configuration